We want our learners to change the world!

 At St Stephen's we are passionate about enquiry-led learning and have therefore been developing an enquiry-led curriculum with an emphasis on mastery of the subjects.
-This means that the children are following a line-of-enquiry in order to answer a specific question, for example, 'How can one person make a difference?'
+This means that our children follow a line-of-enquiry in order to answer a specific question, for example, 'How can one person make a difference?'
 ‘How does engineering in the past affect our future?’ or ‘To what extent to animals have rights?’.
-Enquiries may have a specific subject focus such as Science or History but provide rich cross-curricular opportunities within them.
+Enquiries may have a specific subject focus - such as Science or History - but provide rich cross-curricular opportunities within them.

 All enquiries start with an ‘Engage’ experience to capture the children’s interest within the subject area, and each end with an ‘Ambition’ activity.
 The children are immersed in the required skills and knowledge during the ‘Exploration’ phase and move into applying their new skills and knowledge throughout the ‘Innovation’ phase.
 When they reach the final ‘Ambition’ stage, they will have already been equipped with the ‘know of’ and the ‘know how’ to complete this final piece of work independently from the teacher.
 Because the ‘Ambition’ intent is shared with the children at the beginning of an enquiry, their learning is always purposeful and with clear direction.
-Our enquiry 'Prove its' have been carefully chosen to ensure breadth across the school (in terms of outcome and audience) and so that they are particularly relevant to the children at St Stephen's.
+Our enquiry 'Ambitions' have been carefully chosen to ensure breadth across the school (in terms of outcome and audience) and so that they are particularly relevant to the children at St Stephen's.